losizm/scamper/README.md

 #### Serving Static Files

-You can add a request handler to serve static files from a base directory.
+You can add a request handler at a moint point to serve static files from a source directory.

 ```scala
 app.files("/app/main", new File("/path/to/public"))
 ```

 This adds a handler to serve files from the directory at _/path/to/public_.
-The files are mapped based on the request path excluding path prefix.
+The files are mapped based on the request path excluding the moint point.
 For example, _http://localhost:8080/app/main/images/logo.png_ would map to _/path/to/public/images/logo.png_.